 Coping with DM.
 How to help your dog and yourself

-When you first get that DM diagnosis, so many things can run through your mind at first.
+When you first get that potential DM diagnosis, it can be quite a shock and so many things can run through your mind.
 How will we cope?
-How soon until my baby goes down? what will we do to deal with urinary and fecal incontinence?
+How long will I have my dog and how soon until my baby loses the use of his legs (goes 'down in the back')? what will we do to deal with urinary and fecal incontinence?
 What kind of equipment will we need?
-The good news is that there is quite a lot of places out there that deal with equipment for handicapped pets.
+Most people do not know where to start, but you are not alone, the good news is that there is support out there and quite a lot of places now deal with equipment for handicapped pets.

 Harnesses: As with carts, there are many harness options that you can choose from.
 Do not towel walk your dog, meaning using a towel or sling to lift from the belly. this can put pressure on internal organs and cause them to urinate if pressure is put on the bladder.
 Choose a harness that supports the entire pelvis and try to choose a harness that will see your dog through the progressive stages of DM.
 There are companies that make harness for both the front and back end and will see your dog through the entire course of DM.